M31 Capital · Research Brief · February 2026

 Community Intelligence Network

-Patient communities as a formal, load-bearing layer of the system — not a support group bolted on.
+Patient communities as a formal, load-bearing layer of the system, not a support group bolted on.
 Structured data collection from patient-reported outcomes, symptom triangulation, treatment response patterns, and comorbidity mapping across thousands of real cases.
-A parallel pattern-recognition engine alongside AI, specializing in the lived-experience data that clinical trials cannot capture at speed or scale.
+A parallel pattern-recognition engine alongside AI.

 Layer 6 — Verification